 Can a contract employee become permanent?
 Absolutely.
-Businesses hiring temporary staff will often consider these candidates for a permanent role depending on the needs of the company.
+Businesses hiring temporary staff will often consider these candidates for a permanent role, depending on the needs of the company.

 - What temp to perm means